igorski/drunk-dragon-vs-the-drag-queens/README.md

 * bar interaction : make conversation less friendly when 0/low charisma occurs
 * characters that are moderately boosted should have higher charisma towards others of the same state

-* on game over, fade in full screen of black (teeth clamp animation?) before showing popup ?
 * shop intro and no items text should be unique per shop type
 * first city should have door guard with liquor or medicine intent (as there are guaranteed to be these stores)
 * Do not repeat the same sentence in a conversation